ahungryhipster/ahungryhipster.github.io/_posts/2013-11-12-brunch-at-otaku-south.md

 If I had to choose a favorite, it would be the Okonomiyaki with Kara-Age, simply because of the Kara-Age.
 It's basically Japanese fried chicken and was quite tasty.

 ##RAMEN
 I would preference the ramens I've tried so far in this order: Tonkotsu Ramen, Chicken Ramen, and the Pork Szechuan Ramen.
 However, I would only order the Tonkotsu Ramen again.
 The pork was excellent and the broth wasn't too heavy.
 The Chicken Ramen was very light but when I think of ramen, I think of something a little more savory.
-The Pork Szechuan Ramen didn't have enough broth for me-- the soup is a significant part of the dish for me, so I didn't enjoy it as much as I thought I would have.
+The Pork Szechuan Ramen didn't have enough broth-- the soup is a significant part of the dish for me, so I didn't enjoy it as much as I thought I would have.

 ![IMG_8828.JPG](/images/IMG_8828.JPG)